DRIVEN BASE

 Human Rights Initiatives across the Supply Chain

 Initiatives for respecting human rights are expected to be promoted across our entire supply chain.
-We actively advance initiatives together with our suppliers to ensure there are no infringements of, nor activities that could lead to, the infringement of human rights.
+We actively advance initiatives together with our suppliers to ensure there are no infringements of, nor activities that could lead to the infringement of, human rights.

 For example, Supplier Sustainability Guidelines, which summarize items suppliers are expected to comply with, incorporate essential matters that are necessary to realize respect for human rights, including child labor, forced labor, migrant labor, and freedom of association, and are shared with all suppliers to ensure procurement is carried out based on these guidelines.
+For new suppliers, we assess the status of their efforts pertaining to addressing the items outlined in the Supplier Sustainability Guidelines to determine whether to enter into a business relationship with them.

 In addition, we require major suppliers to conduct self-checks on a regular basis using our supplier self-diagnostics, engage in dialogues with a certain number of suppliers, and request that they make direct improvements with regard to necessary issues.